nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ![view-profile.png](images/view-profile.png)

+:exclamation: **Caution:** STUDENT_NAME is case-insensitive and supports partial matching.
+For example, `john` will match `John Doe` and `john doe`.
+You can refer to the [search by name mechanism](#search-by-name-mechanism) for more details.

 #### Update Student Information

-Updates the student's information, given the student's label, field to change, and updated field value
+Updates the student's information, given the student's label, fields to change, and updated field value

 Format: `update-info [index/STUDENT INDEX] [field/NEW_INFO] ...`